cyanit/surge/PaulTODO.md

 Here's my sort of running todo as I think of it, in rough order

+* Pitch Bend Area
+* Labels and Fonts
+* Move the CHSwitch2s as is for now
+  * FM routing
+  * Filter config
+* Move the LFO section over
 * Modulator Sliders move on over
 * Glyph Switch
-  * Multi-Glyph not just Multi-Text
-  * Move filter selectors over
-  * Alignment of Text
+  * Alignment of Text (MONO STFP?)
-  * Mispaint on Single/Dial/Split
-* Pitch Bend Area
-* Labels and Fonts
-* Move the CHSwitch2s
-* XML configured multi-switch rather than SVG configured multi-switch
-  * properties for drawing and a few classes
-  * Add a multi-text switch which encompasses toggle
 * Slider Parameterization and Work
   * Handle and BG SVGs
   * API for painting ticks on sliders; and sizing sliders